github/docs/content/code-security/security-advisories/about-coordinated-disclosure-of-security-vulnerabilities.md

 It's acceptable for vulnerability reporters to disclose a vulnerability publicly after a period of time, if they have tried to contact the maintainers and not received a response, or contacted them and been asked to wait too long to disclose it.

-We recommend vulnerability clearly state the terms of their disclosure policy as part of their reporting process.
-Even if the vulnerability reporter does not adhere to a strict policy, they should set clear expectations to maintainers in terms of timelines on intended vulnerability disclosures.
-For an example of disclosure policy, see the [Security Lab's disclosure policy](https://securitylab.github.com/advisories#policy) on the GitHub Security Lab website.
+We recommend vulnerability reporters clearly state the terms of their disclosure policy as part of their reporting process.
+Even if the vulnerability reporter does not adhere to a strict policy, it's a good idea to set clear expectations for maintainers in terms of timelines on intended vulnerability disclosures.
+For an example of disclosure policy, see the "[Security Lab's disclosure policy](https://securitylab.github.com/advisories#policy)" on the GitHub Security Lab website.

 #### Best practices for maintainers

-As a maintainer, you should clearly indicate how and where you want to receive reports for vulnerabilities.
+As a maintainer, it's good practice to clearly indicate how and where you want to receive reports for vulnerabilities.
 If this information is not clearly available, vulnerability reporters don't know how to contact you, and may resort to extracting developer email addresses from git commit histories to try to find an appropriate security contact.
 This can lead to friction, lost reports, or the publication of unresolved reports.

 Maintainers should disclose vulnerabilities in a timely manner.
-If there is a security vulnerability in your repository, you should:
+If there is a security vulnerability in your repository, we recommend you:
 - Treat the vulnerability as a security issue rather than a simple bug, both in your response and your disclosure.
 For example, you'll need to explicitly mention that the issue is a security vulnerability in the release notes.
 - Acknowlege receipt of the vulnerability report as quickly as possible, even if no immediate resources are available for investigation.
 This sends the message that you are quick to respond and act, and it sets a positive tone for the rest of the interaction between you and the vulnerability reporter.
 - Involve the vulnerability reporter when you verify the impact and veracity of the report.
 It's likely the vulnerability reporter has already spent time considering the vulnerability in a variety of scenarios, some of which you may have not considered yourself.